Ronaldo-V/RV-Fitness/README.md

 1. Install Gitpod Browser Extensions for Chrome
 2. After installation, restart the browser
 3. Log into Gitpod with your Gitpod account
-4. Navigate to the projet GitHub repository
+4. Navigate to the project GitHub repository
 5. Click the green 'Gitpod' button in the top right corner of the repository
 6. This will trigger a new Gitpod workspace to be created from the code in GitHub where you can work locally

-## CREDIT
+## CITATION OF SOURCES

 ### Media credit:
 - I have used the Eatwell Guide image from the NHS (https://www.nhs.uk/live-well/eat-well/food-guidelines-and-food-labels/the-eatwell-guide/) on my Nutritions page.